mike-ady/Stenokey/Documentation/User_Manual.md

 On Windows, you may find that Stenokey's keystrokes are appearing in Plover's paper tape window, but they fail to appear in which ever text editor or word processor window that has the focus.
 In this case, you will need to exit Plover then rerun it "As Administrator".
 Closing the Plover windows does not cause Plover to exit.
 To quit Plover, open the tray on the taskbar and right click on the Plover icon (a stylized steno key) then select Quit Plover.

+## Troubleshooting

+If you are having trouble seeing Stenokey keystrokes in your word processor, verify that you have selected the right protocol and serial port.
+(Refer to the Configuring Plover section above.)
+You may need to disconnect and reconnect.
+To do that, click on the "recycle" button in Plover.
+Make sure that Plover output is enabled.
+That is, make sure that the Enable radio button in Plover is selected.

+The Plover paper tape display is you friend when it comes to tracking down connection issues.
+On Windows, if you find that Stenokey's keystrokes are appearing in Plover's paper tape window, but they fail to appear in which ever text editor or word processor window that has the focus, you will need to exit Plover then rerun it "As Administrator".
+Closing the Plover windows does not cause Plover to exit.
+To quit Plover, open the tray on the taskbar and right click on the Plover icon (a stylized steno key) then select Quit Plover from the pop up menu.
+After exiting Plover, restart it making sure to run it as administrator.

 ## What Next?

 If you already know some steno, you likely know what you want to do next.
 If you're a total newbie to steno, the most important thing to learn first is how to place your fingers on the home row of the keyboard.
 The "Learn Plover!" book by Zack Brown will teach you that and many other important skills while paying special attention to the Plover program.
 The book is highly recommended and is available on line in paperback at Amazon.com.
 You can also view the book for free on line here: